 It truly is like the anointing of your prayers and worship soak into the very fiber of the fabric and remain.
 And the more you use your tallit, the more anointed it gets.
 (Maybe it’s something like the apostle Paul praying over cloths and people getting healed?)
 So my current tallit is the one I’ve had the longest, and I feel like it’s dripping with anointing.
 (Which is maybe why it makes me pass out in sleep when I put it on.) 😉

 So I want you to be aware of that.
 If you’ve never prayed with a tallit before, get it out, anoint it with oil, pray over it, dedicate it to the Lord, and then use it.
 A lot.
 And the more you do, the more benefits you will reap from its use.

 Are you intrigued?
 Are you ready to get yourself a tallit?

-If cost is a serious concern and you can’t afford one any other way, I also like the acrylic ones made in Israel by Talitnia on Amazon.
+Get one that you like, but I can tell you that I really like–and have had good experiences with–the acrylic ones made in Israel by Talitnia on Amazon.
 They come in all price ranges, colors, and several different sizes, so you can pick the one you like.

 If you’re interested in purchasing one from Amazon, I’ve placed several Amazon links below to tallits I like personally.